Thursday, May 19, 2011

 The southeast wind, however, had been nearly nonexistent resulting in comfortable but slow sailing, and the possible front coming off the coast had materialized earlier than expected.
 The wind had clocked to the west, then the north, and was coming from the northeast.
 He had consulted his weatherman Herb Hilgenberg by SSB radio and decided that discretion was the better part of valor.
 He had been in the Gulf Stream when the wind blew from the north.
 There was nothing fun about it.
 We’ll just rest at sea and catch up on our reading.

-EDNESNDAY, MAY 19, 2010
+WEDNESNDAY, MAY 19, 2010

-N THE WATERS OF THE CHESAPEAKE BAY
+IN THE WATERS OF THE CHESAPEAKE BAY

 Captain Silvio Cordoba reduced the speed of his containership, El Aguilar de Mexico to a crawl.
 He hated what the next few minutes might bring.
 It was the most dangerous few minutes of the whole operation.
 The likelihood of discovery in Vera Cruz was minuscule next to what could happen here.